jshinb/NeuroCHARGE_obesity_ctxVol/README.md

 ## File 2: `non.neuro` file

-This file must include all of the following non-brain types of variables (i.e., adiposity, genotypes, genetic PCs, and any cohort-specific variables).
-(See `non_neuro_example.xlsx` for reference). **Please be sure to use the same unit/coding as instructed.**
+This file must include all of the following non-brain types of variables (i.e., adiposity, genotypes, genetic PCs, and any cohort-specific variables). **Please be sure to use the same unit/coding as instructed.**

 | Variable | Description (unit or coding)      | Note                                               |
 |-------------|---------------------------------------|---------------------------------------------|